4 Key Factors to Help You Secure Your SME Loan in Singapore

 Venture Debt

-Venture debt is usually paid off through interest payments, either based on the prevailing rates that the banks charge or the Singapore Interbank Offered Rate (SIBOR), a benchmark interest rate.
+Venture debt is usually paid off through interest payments, either based on the prevailing rates that the banks charge or the SORA rate, a benchmark interest rate.

 To make up for the high default risk and to ensure that the lenders receive a fair level of return, warrants are issued by borrowers.
 Such warrants provide borrowers with the right to buy the company stock at a specific price within a specific period of time.